jimeh/common-flow/common-flow.md

        "version bump" commit which changes the hard-coded version string of the project.
-    4. When using version bump commits, the release tag MUST be placed on the version bump commit.
+    4. When using version bump commits, the release tag MUST be placed on the version bump commit, unless using a release pull request.
+    5. It is OPTIONAL to use a "release pull request" to propose a release.
+A release pull request contains the version bump commit and any release-related changes (changelog updates, etc.).
+When using release pull requests, the release tag SHOULD be placed on the resulting merge commit.
-    5. If you are not using a release branch, then the release tag, and if relevant the version bump commit, MUST be created directly on the main branch.
+    6. If you are not using a release branch, then the release tag, and if relevant the version bump commit, MUST be created directly on the main branch.
-    6. If you are using Conventional Commits, the version bump commit MUST also follow the format.
+    7. If you are using Conventional Commits, the version bump commit MUST also follow the format.
 For example, "chore(release): 2.11.4".
 Otherwise, a simple "Bump version to 2.11.4" format is acceptable.
-    7. Release tags SHOULD be lightweight tags unless you need features that annotated tags provide.
+    8. Release tags SHOULD be lightweight tags unless you need features that annotated tags provide.
 Annotated tags allow you to include changelog information in the tag itself, GPG sign the tag, or include additional metadata like the tagger's name and email.
-    8. If you use annotated release tags, the first line of the annotation SHOULD read "Release VERSION".
+    9. If you use annotated release tags, the first line of the annotation SHOULD read "Release VERSION".
 For example for version "2.11.4" the first line of the tag annotation SHOULD read "Release 2.11.4".
 The second line MUST be blank, and the changelog SHOULD start on the third line.
-    9. It is OPTIONAL, but RECOMMENDED for high-security projects, to GPG sign release tags.
+   10. It is OPTIONAL, but RECOMMENDED for high-security projects, to GPG sign release tags.
 This provides cryptographic verification that the release was created by a trusted party.
 8. Short-Term Release Branches